 President Obama’s desire to reorient U.S. policy into a partnership with Iran against ISIS has been expressed in letters written to Iran’s Supreme Leader that openly propose such a partnership—if Iran signs a nuclear accord.
 The problem with this is that the spread of Iran’s influence empowers ISIS by encouraging Sunnis to look on ISIS as a shield against sectarian vengeance.

 The heart of the matter is: to defeat ISIS, the U.S. has to be committed to Assad’s ouster.
-Syria is ISIS’ main base, which means the Iraq-first strategy is doomed to failure, and the cross-border Sunni uprising that ISIS is trying to hijack has its roots in the policies of sectarian, Iranian-underwritten governments in Damascus and Baghdad.
+Syria is ISIS’ spiritual capital and its gateway to the outside world, dooming the Iraq-first strategy.
+The cross-border Sunni uprising that ISIS is trying to hijack has its roots in the policies of sectarian, Iranian-underwritten governments in Damascus and Baghdad.
 It is illogical to think that the Assad regime or the Iranian-controlled Shi’a militias in Iraq are the answer to a problem they have caused—or that they want to be, or even can be.

 Local Sunnis are the only force capable of inflicting lasting defeats on ISIS.
 This has been demonstrated by the Syrian rebellion since it began its offensive against ISIS in January 2014, and by the Iraqi tribes during the 2006-07 Awakening.
 This is common sense.
 ISIS operates in the Sunni Arab, and above all tribal, areas of Syria and Iraq.
 If local Sunnis are given the power to take responsibility for their security, they are going to keep ISIS out.
 But if Sunnis are presented with the choice of ISIS or Iran dominating their areas, they are going to tacitly support ISIS.